Gordon Stretton: Career

 Stretton was interested in music and performance from a young age, although he did not have any formal musical training.
 In 1892, when he was five, he sneaked into a music hall performance at the Haymarket Theatre in Liverpool, and drew attention to himself by singing from the audience and then being invited onto the stage to sing.
-When he was around nine (1896), as a result of this performance, his mother allowed him to join The Five Boys (later The Eight Lancashire Lads) clog dancing and singing troup.
+When he was around nine (1896), as a result of this performance, his mother allowed him to join The Five Boys (later The Eight Lancashire Lads) clog dancing and singing troupe.
 He toured music halls in Britain with this group for the next two years.

 From 1903 onwards he used the stage name Gordon Stretton derived from his father's middle name and the well-known American-born singer and dancer Eugene Stratton.

 He started a sole career with music hall engagements in North Wales and the adjacent areas of Cheshire and Shropshire.
 He also had some tuition in singing from a minister in Llandudno.
 As his reputation developed, he appeared in a pantomime in Liverpool in 1904-5 that also included the young American Billie Burke.

 He joined the Jamaican Choral Union as a singer and musical director in the UK and was with them in Jamaica in January 1907 when there was a particularly severe earthquake.
 Following the earthquake, they returned to the UK and held benefit concerts in 1907 and 1908, with the choir's expenses paid by the Liverpool businessman Alfred Lewis Jones.